mrc-ide/Brazil-arbovirus-meteo/README.md

 All analyses can be run from the main.R file, which calls scripts with functions to run the analysis (contained in the R folder).

 ## Data
-You need to download the data separately from Zenodo and save in the data folder.
+You need to download the data separately from Zenodo (doi 10.5281/zenodo.13286671) and save in the data folder.
 Please cite both the paper and the data if including them in your work.

 Key for how the municipality was assigned to a case in the data files: